 AOpen Chromebox Mini

 The Chromebox Mini’s form factor and other features make it a great choice for someone looking for a powerful box for a traditional screen/player combo.
 The form factor of the device makes it easy to mount in existing enclosures and new installations.
-The MSRP of $189 USD makes it an attractive option for lots of digital signage customers.

 - Great form factor, easy mounting capability